naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/1.Network-Fundamentals/network-fundamentals.md

 ```

 A: - B, the first step is to set the username of the other router, RouterB to use for authenticating.
 Then the interface.
 All others are incorrect.

+58. You have obtained an ADSL circuit at a remote office for central office connectivity.
+What will you need to configure on the remote office router?
+A. Metro Ethernet
+B. PPPoE
+C. PPP
+D. MPLS

+A: - B, ADSL typically uses PPPoE to authenticate subscribers.
+The subscribers credentials are often relayed to a RADIUS server for subscription checks.

+59. Amazon Web Services (AWS) and Microsoft Azure are examples of what?
+A. Public cloud providers
+B. Private cloud providers
+C. Hybrid cloud providers
+D. Dynamic cloud providers

+A: - A,

+60. You are looking to create a fault tolerant co-location site for your servers at a cloud provider.
+Which type of cloud provider would you be searching for?
+A. PaaS
+B. IaaS
+C. SaaS
+D. BaaS

+A: - B, Infrastructure As A Service.
+This allows installation of OS and Applications